BranchMetrics/android-branch-deep-linking-attribution/README.md

 The Google Chrome team decided that it didn't want to try to open up the app if a user manually entered in a link into Chrome - see the history of this issue [here](https://code.google.com/p/chromium/issues/detail?id=331571).
 The scope of the bug applies to people who copy and paste a Branch link into Chrome, whereas anyone who clicks on a link in Chrome or something that opens the link in Chrome will properly redirect.

-We're exploring a work around as well as campaigning the Chrome team to change this.
-If you work at Google, or know someone there, [help us get this resolved](https://branch.io/contact/) :)
+We've filed an issue plus documented how you can file your own with the Chrome team to get this changed.
+Please see [this document](https://github.com/BranchMetrics/Branch-Android-SDK/blob/master/ChromeHelp.md) for more ways you can help!

 ## Installation